Baryon magnetic moments in large-N_c chiral perturbation theory: Effects of the decuplet-octet mass difference and flavor symmetry breaking: Concluding remarks

 \section{Concluding remarks}

 In this paper we evaluated the magnetic moments of baryons within large-$N_c$ chiral perturbation theory, including one-loop corrections of orders $\mathcal{O}(m_q^{1/2})$ and $\mathcal{O}(m_q\ln m_q)$ by following the lines of Ref.~\cite{rfm09}.
-The present analysis differs from the previous one in the sense that here we consider the effects that a non-vanishing baryon decuplet-octet mass difference $\Delta$ introduces in the correction of order $\mathcal{O}(m_q^{1/2})$.
+The present analysis complements the previous one in the sense that here we considered the effects of a nonvanishing baryon decuplet-octet mass difference $\Delta$ and also the effects of SB corrections.
 In the large-$N_c$ limit, $\Delta \propto 1/N_c$ so the degeneracy case constitutes a very good first approximation.
-However, a more realistic situation would be to consider $\Delta \neq 0$.
-Because both types of corrections involve a rather different mathematical complication, as a second approximation we study the case indicated above and postpone the analysis of the other one \cite{ma}.
+However, a more realistic situation should consider $\Delta \neq 0$.

 In a complete parallelism to Ref.~\cite{rfm09}, we constructed the baryon operator that describes the order $\mathcal{O}(m_q^{1/2})$ correction to baryon magnetic moments.
 This correction arises from the Feynman diagrams depicted in Fig.~\ref{fig:mmloop1}.
 The explicit dependence on $\Delta$ is contained in the definition of the baryon propagator (\ref{eq:barprop}).
-After a long, tedious, but otherwise standard calculation, we obtain the \textit{spin-dependend} terms, (\ref{eq:loop1Ared}) and (\ref{eq:loop1Bred}), which have to be combined with the spin-independent ones already computed in Ref.~\cite{rfm09}.
-Expressions like (\ref{eq:msig}) are thus obtained for $\mu_B^{\textrm{(loop 1)}}$ for all 27 possible magnetic moments, which, together with the tree-level value $\mu_B^{(0)}$ and $\mu_B^{\textrm{(loop 2)}}$ from Fig.~\ref{fig:mmloop2}, make up the magnetic moment of baryon $B$.
+After a long, tedious, but otherwise standard calculation, we obtained the spin-dependent terms, Eqs.~(\ref{eq:loop1Ared}) and (\ref{eq:loop1Bred}), which have to be combined with the spin-independent ones already computed in Ref.~\cite{rfm09}.
+Expressions like Eq.~(\ref{eq:msig}) are thus obtained for $\mu_B^{\textrm{(loop 1)}}$ for all 27 possible magnetic moments.

+On the other hand, corrections of order $\mathcal{O}(m_q\ln m_q)$ were computed following the lines of Ref.~\cite{rfm12}, where corrections to the baryon axial vector current within large-$N_c$ chiral perturbation theory were presented.
+We took advantage of the fact that the baryon axial vector current and the baryon magnetic moment operators share the same kinematical properties in the large-$N_c$ limit; one might think that the only change is to replace the $A^{kc}$ operator by the $M^{k}$ operator in the corresponding expressions for the one-loop corrections.
+However, the matter was not quite that simple.
+We had to take a few steps back in order to recalculate some operator structures, taking as a starting point the operator structures already presented in Ref.~\cite{rfm12}.